-But why do cats hate water except for some breeds such as the Maine coon, Bengal, Abyssinian or Turkish Van?
-Because these cat breeds have a different texture to their hair that makes them more resistant to water, so they don’t experience the discomfort and actually enjoy the water and even known to enjoy swimming Dr. Cohen says.
-See these cutest, waterproof cat breeds as kittens.
+But why do cats hate water except for some breeds such as the Maine coon, Bengal, Abyssinian, or Turkish Van?
+Because these cat breeds have a different texture to their hair that makes them more resistant to water, so they don’t experience the discomfort and actually enjoy the water and even known to enjoy swimming, Dr. Cohen says.

 The water’s fine, feline

 If you have a kitten or older cat, it’s not too late to help them feel more comfortable around water.
 It may come in handy if you have to bathe sick or older cats with arthritis who can’t groom themselves properly.
-(You don’t generally have to bathe a kitten, in fact, it’s one of the 13 things you do that your cat actually hates.)
-“For kittens, the most impressionable time of life is between 3 to 16 weeks of life.
+(You don’t generally have to bathe a kitten; in fact, it’s one of the 13 things you do that your cat actually hates.)
+“For kittens, the most impressionable time of life is between three to 16 weeks of life.
 That is the ideal time for a pet parent to expose their kitten to water using treats or toys as positive reinforcement.
 Older cats can also be conditioned to tolerate or enjoy the water, but it may be a bit slower process,” says Dr. Kasten.
-If you have a cat lover in your life, they’ll love these perfect gifts.
+Next, watch out for these mistakes every cat owner makes.